edytawrobel/practice-project/README.md

   I would like to be able to process the instructions given

   As a NASA Operator
-  So that I can change the direction a rover's heading I would like to be able to instruct a rover to spin 90 degrees left or right
+  So that I can change the direction a rover's heading towards I would like to be able to instruct a rover to spin 90 degrees left or right

+  As a NASA Operator
+  So that I can change the location of a rover
+  I would like to be able to instruct a rover to move one step forward

-  As a NASA Operator,
+  As a NASA Operator
   So that I can control a rover,
-  I'd like it to be able to check its current position and location.
+  I'd like it to be able to check its current position

   As a NASA Operator
-  So that I can change the location of a rover
+  So that I can ensure the rovers do not fall off a plateay I would like to restrict their movement when they reach its edge boundaries
-  I would like to be able to instruct a rover to move one grid forward

-  As a Rover
-  So that I can move effectively within the plateau
-  I would like to be able to execute commands given

   ```